Pussy Riot: Feminism

 The group was organized in part due to anger over what members saw as government policies that discriminated against women, citing legislation that "placed restrictions on legal abortions".
 According to Tolokonnikova, Pussy Riot was "part of the global anti-capitalist movement, which consists of anarchists, Trotskyists, feminists and autonomists."
 For Pussy Riot, their music, politics, and performances stand in solidarity with other leftist freedom movements.

 In a February 2012 interview with Vice magazine, Pussy Riot member "Serafima" named her major feminist influences as Simone de Beauvoir, Andrea Dworkin, Emmeline Pankhurst, Shulamith Firestone, Kate Millett, Rosi Braidotti and Judith Butler.

 Pussy Riot saw themselves as feminist artists who were influenced by the riot grrrl movement and musical groups such as Bikini Kill, Cockney Rejects and by writers, activists and artists like Alexandra Kollontai, Judith Butler, Karen Finley, Simone de Beauvoir and Vladimir Bukovsky.
 The media tended to overlook the meaning behind Pussy Riot's feminism; the cultural context of it was vastly different from that of Western feminism.
 According to Elianna Kan in The American Reader, Pussy Riot's feminism focused on the repression of authoritarian regimes that created idealised ideas of sexism, sex and family life.
 Pussy Riot strove to make it clear that feminism in Russia was still an issue and that post-feminism had not been achieved.
 The Russian cultural context had to be acknowledged and its feminist notions had to be seen differently from those of Western feminism because in places such as the United States, feminism evolved to general "women's issues", whereas in Russia that was not the case.

 In Russia, feminism was seen as something "that could destroy Russia", as said by Kirill, the head of the Russian Orthodox Church.

 LGBTQ issues

 Pussy Riot members were outspoken in their support of LGBTQ rights, and in a 2012 interview confirmed that the group included at least one member of a sexual minority.
-Both Tolokonnikova and Samutsevich participated in the banned 2011 Moscow Gay Pride rally in Moscow, and were briefly detained after the rally was broken up by police.
+Both Tolokonnikova and Samutsevich participated in the banned 2011 Moscow Pride rally in Moscow, and were briefly detained after the rally was broken up by police.
 In a 2018 interview Tolokonnikova spoke about the importance of transgender rights to the band, explaining that she rejected gender essentialism and stating that "we believe you don't actually have to have a vagina or clitoris to be a woman, and having a clitoris doesn't necessarily make you a woman...
 We are always saying that anybody can be in Pussy Riot, and we really mean it".
 For Pussy Riot, Putin upkeeps the status quo of LGBT persecution and in Russian political life.